 James Elwyn Thomas, Driver, T/177397, Royal Army Service Corps.
 James was the son of John and Edith Thomas, of Bronwydd Arms.
 He served with the 15th Division Composite Company, Royal Army Service Corps.
 James died on active service in Northumberland on 7 June 1942, aged 26, and was brought home for burial in Llanpumsaint Churchyard.

 Percy Thomas, Sergeant, 967631, Royal Air Force Volunteer Reserve.
-Percy was the son of Rees and Lizzie Thomas of Gwarcwm, Llanpumsaint.
-He served as a Wireless Operator/ Air Gunner with 61 Squadron, Royal Air Force, which was based at Wick, and equipped with the Handley Page Hampden.
-On the night of 1 March 1941, Percy was one of the crew members aboard Hampden X3147, which took off from RAF Hemswell, Lincolnshire as part of a force of over 130 aircraft bound for Cologne.
+Percy was born in 1921, the son of Rees Thomas and Lizzie Thomas (formerly Evans), of Gwarcwm, Llanpumsaint.
+He enlisted into the Royal Air Force Volunteer Reserve and after completing his training as a Wireless Operator/ Air Gunner was posted to 61 Squadron, Royal Air Force, which was based at Wick, and equipped with the Handley Page Hampden.
+On the night of 1 March 1941, Percy was one of the crew members aboard a Handley Page Hampden, Serial X3147, which took off from RAF Hemswell, Lincolnshire as part of a force of over 130 aircraft bound for Cologne.
 The raid was a success, but when the aircraft returned to England, the ground was found to be covered in a thick fog.
 Percy’s Hampden ran out of fuel while desperately searching for a place to land, and crashed at Syderstone, Norfolk early in the morning of 2 March 1941.
 The doomed Hampden burst into flames, killing all of the crew.
-Percy was 21 years old and is buried in Llanpumsaint (Bethel) Calvinistic Methodist Chapelyard.
+Percy was 21 years old when he died in the crash.
+His remains were recovered from the wreckage and he was brought home for burial in Bethel Calvinistic Methodist Chapelyard, Llanpumsaint.